Baptist Health (Jacksonville): Baptist Medical Center Jacksonville

-Baptist Heart Hospital

 Baptist Medical Center integrated the Baptist Heart Hospital at its campus in downtown Jacksonville in 2005.
 The project reorganized existing cardiology services into a 195,000 square-foot space.
 Baptist Heart Hospital is staffed by more than 500 physicians, nurses and team members.
 It has three operating rooms, several laboratories, a rehabilitation center, and focuses on heart and vascular care.
 Baptist Heart Hospital performed about 8,000 cardiovascular services in 2004.
 It also has 120 private beds and two ICUs.